Ductive99/alx-backend-storage/0x01-NoSQL/README.md

 NoSQL (not only SQL), is a database design that enables the storage and querying of data outside the traditional structures found in relational databases.
 <br>
 ### Difference Between SQL and NoSQL
-There are mainly four  differences between the two:
+There are mainly four areas of differences between the two:
 1. Structure.
 2. Properties. (mainly ACID)
 3. Language.